eslint/eslint/docs/rules/max-depth.md

+# max-depth

-# enforce a maximum depth that blocks can be nested (max-depth)
+Enforces a maximum depth that blocks can be nested.

 Many developers consider code difficult to read if blocks are nested beyond a certain depth.